Saumya Pant - Bristol Myers Squibb Featured Researcher

-Director, Clinical Genomics & Genetics
+Director, Clinical Genomics and Genetics

 Central New Jersey

-Saumya Pant is the director of Clinical Genomics & Genetics, sitting within Bristol Myers Squibb’s Translational Medicine team, where she focuses on strategizing and executing rigorous genomic analysis for the company’s cross-therapeutic clinical research programs.
+Saumya Pant is the director of Clinical Genomics and Genetics, sitting within Bristol Myers Squibb’s Translational Medicine team, where she focuses on strategizing and executing rigorous genomic analysis for the company’s cross-therapeutic clinical research programs.

 Saumya and her team work with discovery and translational scientists, pathologists, clinicians and bioinformaticians to develop and interrogate rich clinical datasets, yielding information about disease molecular signatures, drug mechanism of action, therapy resistance and biomarkers, with the aim of better identifying patient segments most likely to benefit from specific treatments.